 Freeing up your cash so you can put it towards your investments - the extra money put towards investments is called ‘opportunity cost’.

 Giving you time to save up for the payment at the end of your loan term.

-Allowing you to pay off the balloon by selling or trading in the vehicle and using the money to repay the balloon, then taking out a fresh loan for another car, which could be better, safer or more technologically-advanced.
+Allowing you to pay off the balloon by selling or trading in the vehicle and using the money for the repayment, then taking out a fresh loan for another car, which could be better, safer or more technologically-advanced.

 There are also disadvantages if you decide to add a balloon payment, and it’s mainly down to the lump sum you’ll have to pay at the end.
 Here are some things to consider if you’re looking at a car loan with a balloon payment: